-- Ski Season/Snow Season: The months of winter that people are able to ski/snowboard.
+- Ski Season/Snow Season: The months of winter when people are able to ski/snowboard.

-- Riding/Rider: Another term for snowboarding or a snowboarder.
+- Riding/Rider: Another term for snowboarding or snowboarder.

 - Shredding: When you are riding hard, going fast, and having fun!
 This is a pretty versatile term that can be used in a lot of situations.